Kvivek2109/cs639/README.md

 HW3 HW3-Github
 All screenshots are added in word file
 HW4 My Kotlin App
 Screenshots are saved in folder of kotlin app
+MyMidtermApp
+Screenshots and apk is in root folder.